MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-switch-workloads.md

     ![Screenshot of Workloads tab on co-management properties page](media/3555750-co-management-workloads-tab.png)

     - **Configuration Manager**: Configuration Manager continues to manage this workload.
     - **Pilot Intune**: Switch this workload only for the devices in the pilot collection.
 You can change the **Pilot collections** on the **Staging** tab of the co-management properties page.
+    - **Intune**: Switch this workload for all Windows devices enrolled in co-management.

+> [!NOTE]
-[!NOTE] When pilot Intune is selected for Endpoint Protection and Device Configuration Policies, Intune will only deploy the policies and will not perform policy removal unpon unassignment.
+> When Pilot Intune is selected for Endpoint Protection and Device Configuration Policies, Intune will only deploy the policies and will not perform policy removal unpon unassignment.
 For policy removal from the device when the policy is unassigned, the workload must be switched to Intune.
-    - **Intune**: Switch this workload for all Windows devices enrolled in co-management.

 4. Go to the **Staging** tab and change the **Pilot collection** for any of the workloads if needed.